ENORMOUZ/ItemValueChecker/README.md

 Check the value of an item by opening a chest GUI (e.g Auction House or your inventory), and tapping the key (Default is "I") for the item value checker in Controls.
 You can also hold the item and type: "/iv", "/itemvalue", "/iw" or "/itemworth".

+## Restart your game after downloading the module.

 ### For versions without Auction House Auto-List items, run "/ct import ItemValueChecker" in-game.

 ### Item Calculation